martenframework/marten/README.md

 ### Batteries included

-The tools you need are built in the framework.
+The tools you need are built into the framework.
 Database ORM, translations, migrations, templates, sessions, and many more can be leveraged right away.

 **Design your models easily**